Item 15: Understand the borrow checker

 | |

-| returns a reference to data owned by the current function
+| returns a reference to data owned by the

 | temporary value created here

-In this situation it can be helpful to temporarily introduce a sequence of local variables, one for each step of a complicated transformation, and each with an explicit type annotation.
+In this situation, it can be helpful to temporarily introduce a sequence of local variables, one for each step of a complicated transformation, and each with an explicit type annotation:

 let x: Option<Rc<RefCell<Item>>> =